 7. Visit the Figure Eight Rock Pools (with extreme caution)

-These beautifully formed rock pools have attracted a frenzy of people this summer – in fact more than 50 people were injured trying to reach them on a particularly bad day.
+These beautifully formed rock pools attract a frenzy of people over summer, but on a bad day they've seen more than 50 people injured trying to reach the sparkling waters.
 If you are going to go, be smart – check the tides and swells and don't risk it if it's not safe.
 You can only access them at low tide, when the swell is small.

 8. Chase the Curracurrong Falls